 Aerospace technologists may find aerospace jobs as fabricators, machinists or welders.
 They may help assemble aerospace structures.
 The highest paying industries for aerospace technologists are computer systems design and scheduled air transportation.
 Scientific research and development is third.
 However, the most jobs are found in manufacturing products, parts and instruments, according to the U.S. Bureau of Labor Statistics (www.bls.gov).

-In 2015, the average annual salary for all aerospace engineering and operations technicians was about $68,620 per year, or $32.99 an hour.
-States with the highest concentration of aerospace technologist jobs were Washington, Arizona and Georgia.
-The BLS anticipated a 4% increase in terms of employment opportunities between 2014 and 2024.
+In 2018, the average annual salary for all aerospace engineering and operations technicians was about $68,970 per year, or $33.16 an hour.
+States with the highest concentration of aerospace technologist jobs were California, Texas and Ohio.
+The BLS anticipated a 4% increase in terms of employment opportunities between 2018 and 2028.
 This is believed to be because design and testing computer simulations will be used more frequently.

 If technologists want to broaden the focus of their career, they can earn aeronautical engineering degrees on both bachelor's and master's levels.
 Doctoral degrees are available to those who wish to specialize in research.